Determining the frame size

 Finding the frame number

 The frame number of a Gazelle Champion Mondial is on the underside the bottom bracket shell as seen on this frame dating from 1979.

 The frame in the first picture is exceptionally clearly marked.
 More often than not are one or more digits barely visible.
 Frames from the mid seventies are notorious for a next to invisible second digit '1'.
 The 1975er frames in these two pictures demonstrate this fault.

 My decals and paintjob do not match the frame number!

 If your Champion Mondial has an earlier frame number than the decals and paintjob suggest then it was probably repainted at some time.
-It was very common practice back in the 1980s, early '90s to have your frame repainted at the Gazelle factory after a couple of years use.
+It was very common practice back in the 1980s, early '90s to have your frame repainted at the Gazelle factory.
 Sometimes the opportunity was seized to add some braze-ons that were not available at the time of original purchase such as cable stops or a front derailleur boss.

 I want to repaint my Gazelle, where can I find the colour code?

 Know that the Gazelle colour numbers have no meaning outside the Gazelle factory.
 Your paint shop will have to try and match the original colour.
 Moreover, unless your frame is in a terribly bad state, a repaint will always decrease the value of your frame!
 It is only original once...

 Unimpressed with the correctness of Champion Mondial decals offered online, I breathed new life into a very old project; a web page that allows the Champion Mondial decals to be assembled and downloaded for printing.